Heroin Addiction: Symptoms, Effects and Treatment

 What Are Support groups For Opioid Use Disorder?

-Narcotics Anonymous (NA) is a community-based organization that offers a 12-step program for individuals recovering from drug addiction, including heroin.
+- Narcotics Anonymous: Narcotics Anonymous (NA) is a community-based organization that offers a 12-step program for individuals recovering from drug addiction, including heroin.

-SMART Recovery is an alternative to traditional 12-step programs, focusing on teaching self-empowerment and self-reliance in addiction recovery.
+- SMART Recovery: SMART Recovery is an alternative to traditional 12-step programs, focusing on teaching self-empowerment and self-reliance in addiction recovery.

 Why Are More People Using Heroin?